Prepare for the Google Associate Android Developer Certification

 Want to develop Android apps?
-You need Android Studio—the only IDE fully supported by Google for Android app development.
-Learn how to install Android Studio 2.0, set up your development environment, and start coding.
+You need Android Studio.
+Learn how to install Android Studio 3.1, set up your development environment, and start coding.

 Android Development Essential Training: Create Your First App with David Gassner

-Android Development Essential Training: Design a User Interface with David Gassner
+Android Development Essential Training: The User Interface with David Gassner

-Android Development Essential Training: Support Multiple Screens with David Gassner
+Android Development Essential Training: App Architecture with David Gassner

 Android Development Essential Training: Manage Navigation and Events with David Gassner